TR Robertson –Happy Halloween Everyone!

 *Most animal shelters will not put black cats up for adoption the weeks leading up to Halloween.

-*If you see a spider on Halloween it is the spirit of a loved one watching over you.
+*If you see a spider on Halloween it is said to be the spirit of a loved one watching over you.

 *Gargoyles were created by medieval stone carvers and architects to ward off evil spirits on the buildings where they were placed.